PrimalNinja/random/README.md

 The Box is a psychological thriller film about a financially struggling couple, Norma and Arthur Lewis, who receive a mysterious wooden box from a stranger.
 The stranger presents a tempting offer: if they press the button inside the box, they will receive one million dollars in cash, but someone they do not know will die.
 Despite their moral doubts, Norma presses the button, and they soon receive the money.
 However, this act unleashes a wave of terrifying consequences as the couple is pulled into a dark, supernatural conspiracy.
 They quickly realize that the box is part of a larger test for humanity conducted by higher entities, and they must face a tragic, impossible choice to pay for their actions.

 This app is...
 The Button.
 Complete with tutorial, this fun little application will let you create one of the most useful and simple applications ever.
-It invokes a URL and displayes a user defined message on success and failure along with a timer since last push.
+It invokes a URL and displays a user defined message on success and failure along with a timer since last push.

 Build as many for your phone as you have uses for, ping a server to see if it's up?
 Trigger a backup?
 Trigger data deletion?
 Make it behave as though it were "The Box".
 Is the timer since last prevention of something bad? or since last something good?
 The flexibility and ambiguity is up to you - and it's perfect for keeping someone on their toes if they get access to your phone without your permission!